camunda/camunda-docs-manual/content/installation/docker.md

 # Enterprise Edition

 {{< enterprise >}}
-Please note that these docker images are offered only for Camunda Platform Enterprise Edition.
+Please note that these docker images are offered only for Camunda Enterprise Edition.
 {{< /enterprise >}}

-Since version 7.9 we offer to our customers a Docker image for the Enterprise edition of Camunda Platform.
+Since version 7.9 we offer to our customers a Docker image for the Enterprise edition of Camunda.

 These images are hosted on our dedicated Docker registry and are available to Enterprise customers only.
 You can browse the available images in our [Docker registry](https://registry.camunda.cloud) after logging-in with your credentials.

-Please note that these images are build using the same Dockerfile of the Community image, but including the Enterprise version of the platform.
+Please note that these images are build using the same Dockerfile of the Community image, but including the Enterprise version of Camunda.
 For this reason, the same [documentation](https://github.com/camunda/docker-camunda-bpm-platform#database-environment-variables) applies.

 Make sure to log-in correctly before trying to pull the image: